ronnymajani/iyte-master-thesis-template/README.md

 How to use this class:
 --------

-1. Download the files in this repository:
+1. Download the files and folders in this repository:

    - `iyte.cls`
+   - pages/
-   - `pages/title.tex`
+     - `title.tex`
-   - `pages/signature.tex`
+     - `signature.tex`

 2. Create a new file for your thesis